cgp-2017/blog/_posts/2017-02-05-Enemy-Damage-Sound.md

 ## 4. Choose which sound to play
-- in enemy's `Inspector`, in the `EnemyHealth` script componenent, you now have the `hurtSound` field
+- in the enemy's `Inspector`, in the `EnemyHealth` script componenent, you now have the `hurtSound` field
 - drag the right sound for your enemy from `Assets > Audio > Effects` onto that field